John Murray, 4th Earl of Dunmore: Colonial governor of New York

 Dunmore was named the British governor of the Province of New York in 1770, but soon after his appointment, Virginia's governor, Norborne Berkeley, 4th Baron Botetourt (Lord Botetourt), died, and Dunmore was eventually named to replace him.
 William Tryon, the current governor of the Province of North Carolina, was correspondingly transferred to replace Dunmore in New York.
 Dunmore, who had already well-established himself in New York and owned over 50,000 acres of land in the colony, was unhappy to lose the lucrative post, complaining "I asked for New York—New York I took, and they have robbed me of it without my Consent."
+Two places in present-day Vermont, which was delineated from the New York and New Hampshire grants, took his name, and one retains it: Waterford was formed from "Dunmore" (which also included parts of today's St. Johnsbury and Concord) in Caledonia County, and there is still Lake Dunmore in Addison County.

 Colonial governor of Virginia

 Lord Dunmore's War

 Dunmore arrived in Williamsburg to take up the post of royal governor of the Colony of Virginia on 25 September 1771.
 Despite growing issues with Great Britain, his predecessor, Lord Botetourt, had been a popular governor, even though he served only two years.
-Like many in the ruling class of Virginia, Dunmore acquired ownership over several slaves.
+Integrating himself into Virginia's slavocracy, Dunmore purchased two slave plantations in the colony, owning almost 100 slaves.
 As Virginia's colonial governor, Dunmore directed a series of campaigns against the Indians known as Lord Dunmore's War.
 The Shawnee were the main target of these attacks.
 He aimed to strengthen Virginia's claims in the west, particularly in the Ohio Country.
 However, as a byproduct, it was known he would increase his power base.
 Some even accused Dunmore of colluding with the Shawnees and arranging the war to deplete the Virginia militia and help safeguard the Loyalist cause, should there be a colonial rebellion.
 Dunmore, in his history of the Indian Wars, denied these accusations.